yashsahugtx/skype-docs/Skype/UCMA/ucma-5-0-runtime.md

 > [!NOTE]
-> <P>UcmaRuntimeSetup.exe installs the English versions of the Speech Recognition and Text-to-Speech engines.
-The final screen of the installer provides a link to download additional engines for other languages.</P>
+> - UcmaRuntimeSetup.exe installs the English versions of the Speech Recognition and Text-to-Speech engines.
+The final screen of the installer provides a link to download additional engines for other languages.

-> [!NOTE]
-> <P>Additional steps are required to install Skype for Business Server 2015, Core Components (OCSCore.msi).
-These steps are described later in this topic.</P>
+> - Additional steps are required to install Skype for Business Server 2015, Core Components (OCSCore.msi).
+These steps are described later in this topic.

 ### UCMA 5.0 Runtime components

 UcmaRuntimeSetup.exe installs the following components:

 - Microsoft  VC++ 2013 Redistributable (x64) 12.0.21005

   Microsoft Unified Communications Managed API 5.0 Runtime is built on .NET Framework 4.5 and Visual C++ 2013 Redistributable Package (x64).

 - Microsoft Server Speech Platform Runtime (x64) package

 - Microsoft Server Speech Recognition Language – TELE (en-US)

 - Microsoft Server Speech Text To Speech Voice (en-US, Helen)

 - Skype for Business Server 2015, Bootstrapper Prerequisites Installer Package

   Copies Skype for Business Server 2015 Core Components MSI (OCSCore.msi) and its prerequisites.
 OCSCore.msi enables running Lync Server-specific PowerShell cmdlets from the local computer.
 OCSCore.msi also enables the installation of the local Central Management Store replica, which is required by auto-provisioned UCMA applications.

 > [!NOTE]
-> <P>Side-by-side installations of UCMA 3.0, UCMA 4.0 and UCMA 5.0 are not supported.</P>
+> Side-by-side installations of UCMA 3.0, UCMA 4.0, and UCMA 5.0 are not supported.

 ### Installing Skype for Business Server components